ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 </table>
 ```

-The idea of a “table based layout” has long since gone, but these responsive frameworks have taken the best parts of it without having all of the terrible table limitations.
+The idea of a "table based layout" has long since gone, but these responsive frameworks have taken the best parts of it without having all of the terrible table limitations.

 ## <a name="linking-to-files-in-a-template">Linking to Files in a Template</a>